-If a measuring channel that is needed for an activated calculation channel is deactivated, no value is output for the calculation channel.
+If a measuring channel that is needed for an activated calculation channel is deactivated, this measuring channel will not be considered for calculation.

 13.3.9.4 Extended diagnostics

 The extended diagnostic serves to detect errors on individual measuring channels.
 The values of the extended diagnostics can either be transmitted via the outputs of the transmitter or defined as source of the event triggers.